OWASP/www-chapter-georgetown/sponsorship.md

 ## Sponsorship Opportunities with OWASP Georgetown ##

 OWASP Georgetown can offer your company several sponsorship opportunities.
-If you are interested in taking advantage of any of these opportunities, please contact Tiana Chandler (robert[dot]willis[at]owasp.org).
+If you are interested in taking advantage of any of these opportunities, please contact Robert Willis (robert[dot]willis[at]owasp.org).

 ### OWASP Meeting Presenter Sponsorship ###